mauricelanghinrichs/memocell/docs/theory.rst

 Bayesian Inference
 ^^^^^^^^^^^^^^^^^^

-MemoCell enables Bayesian inference for stochastic processes with phase-type reaction waiting times from cell count data.
+MemoCell enables Bayesian inference of stochastic processes with phase-type reaction waiting times from cell count data.
 Based on the information contained in the data, posterior model and parameter probabilities are computed.
-From this, Bayesian-averaged inferences over the complete model space can derived; for estimates of waiting time distributions, model topologies and more.
+From this, Bayesian-averaged inferences over the complete model space can be derived; for estimates of waiting time distributions, model topologies and more.

 Bayesian inference means to update some `prior` knowledge (about the process